Fifteen minutes ...

 The zoo is situated on 110 acres near I-80 and 10th Street, just across from Rosenblatt Stadium, all within a few blocks of I-80 Exit 454 (13th Street Exit).
 Except for Christmas, the zoo is open year round.
 The hours for warmer months (March 1 to October 31) are from 9:00 A.M. to 5:00 P.M., and in the cooler months, 10:00 A.M. to 4:00 P.M..
 The buildings open for another hour after closing to allow everyone ample time to get out.
 Some sections close for the season during the coolr months.
 For fuller details, always check the zoo website.
 Thanks to the folks that take care of some of my relatives.

 If all that weren't enough, the zoo operates the Lozier 3D IMAX theater with a six story tall screen and 12,000 watts of sound to make you feel like you are part of the action.
 You can visit the IMAX theater separate from the Zoo (they do share parking lots).
 From children age to elderly, everyone enjoys the experience of the IMAX films.
 One of the greatest experiences is to treat your folks.
-If you haven't experienced an IMAX film yourself, I say rush to the theater immediately, price is only about $6.75.
+If you haven't experienced an IMAX film yourself, I say rush to the theater immediately.
+With the new design of the zoo entrance, the IMAX is accessible as part of the zoo access.
 The IMAX films have 3D versions of some films.
 This isn't the same 3D of yesteryear, no blue and red lenses.
 A tiny optical sensor in the glass frame picks up the signal to open and close electronic shutter lenses to stay in sync with the projected film.
 This is truly modern 3D.
 The effect is so smooth that you don't even think about wearing the glasses.

 H.D.Z. also operates the Lee G. Simmons Conservation Park and Wildlife Safari just west of Omaha on I-80 Exit 426 near the Strategic Air and Space Museum and the Aksarben Aquarium at the Mahoney State Park.
 The park is a drive through wildlife adventure with free-ranging North American plants and animals such as bison, elk, antelope, deer, and wolves.
 A small animal exhibit, visitor center, tram, and concessions are available at the entrance.